 E.4.2.
-The ARB Region's DAC Outreach Approach
+The Region's DAC Outreach Approach

-Outreach is needed to encourage stakeholders of underrepresented groups (such as DACs) to feel welcome and to participate in the above described stakeholder driven IRWMP processes.
-Outreach is most effective when the unique characteristics of each community are considered.
-The goal is for DACs to be engaged in meaningful partnership with other ARB IRWMP stakeholders, agencies, or resource managers.
-Traditional outreach is replaced with an approach that engages the entire community through its most active members.
-This approach promotes no preconceived project concepts and is driven by participation.
-In a given community, the ideal outreach partner is a community leader such as a pastor, businessperson, local civic leader, or the head of a local utility.

-The following general approach to DAC outreach was developed to support the ARB IRWM effort.
-Each step is described in further detail in the following sections.

-- 1. Determine existing DAC interests and efforts within Regional Water Management Group (RWMG)4 members (Regional Water Authority [RWA] members) and leverage efforts in support of the IRWMP. - 2.
-Determine existing DAC interests and efforts within ARB stakeholder groups that can be leveraged to support outreach and involvement. - 3.
+- 3 Outreach is needed to encourage stakeholders of underrepresented groups (such as DACs) to feel welcome - 4 and to participate in the above described stakeholder driven IRWMP processes.
+Outreach is most effective - 5 when the unique characteristics of each community are considered.
+The goal is for DACs to be engaged in - 6 meaningful partnership with other ARB IRWMP stakeholders, agencies, or resource managers.
+Traditional - 7 outreach is replaced with an approach that engages the entire community through its most active members. - 8 This approach promotes no preconceived project concepts and is driven by participation.
+In a given - 9 community, the ideal outreach partner is a community leader such as a pastor, businessperson, local civic - 10 leader, or the head of a local utility. - 11 The following general approach to DAC outreach was developed as part of the 2013 ARB IRWMP Update - 12 to support the ARB IRWM effort.
+Each step is described in further detail in the following sections. - 1.
+Determine existing DAC interests and efforts within Regional Water Management Group - 14 (RWMG)1 members (Regional Water Authority [RWA] members) and leverage efforts in support - of the IRWMP. - Determine existing DAC interests and efforts within ARB stakeholder groups that can be leveraged to support outreach and involvement. - 18 3.
 Prepare and maintain a DAC contact and mailing list to encourage participation. - 4.
 Encourage ARB stakeholders and project proponents to identify project(s) with the potential to address DAC needs. - 5.
-Provide RWA staff and/or members as speakers for any interested community group that would like to know more about the IRWMP and/or DAC participation. - 6.
+Provide RWA staff and/or members as speakers for any interested community group that would like to know more about the IRWMP and/or DAC participation. - 23 6.
 Invite DAC representatives to participate in stakeholder meetings and events.

-Step 1.
+24 Step 1.
 Determine existing DAC interests and efforts within RWMG members.